bamford/bamford.github.io/_pages/teaching.md

 ## Postgraduate

+### Programmes

+I co-founded the [MSc Machine Learning in Science](https://www.nottingham.ac.uk/pgstudy/course/taught/machine-learning-in-science-msc) programme at the University of Nottingham, and continue to assist with its administration.

 ### Lecture courses

 #### Scientific Programming with Python

-I have taught variations of this course for most of the past ten years, originally for PhD students in the School of Physics at Nottingham, then as part of the [Midlands Physics Alliance](https://warwick.ac.uk/fac/sci/physics/mpags) (and hence to PhD students at Nottingham, Birmingham, Warwick, and occasionally Leicester, Loughborough and Keele).
+I have taught variations of this course in most years from 2011/12 to 2022/23, originally for PhD students in the School of Physics at Nottingham, then as part of the [Midlands Physics Alliance](https://warwick.ac.uk/fac/sci/physics/mpags) (and hence to PhD students at Nottingham, Birmingham, Warwick, and occasionally Leicester, Loughborough and Keele).
 It has also been attended by undergrad project students, postdocs and occasionally professors!

-The module is now delivered jointly to Masters students on our [MSc Machine Learning in Science](https://www.nottingham.ac.uk/pgstudy/course/taught/machine-learning-in-science-msc) programme and PhD students via MPAGS.
+From 2019/20 to 2022/23 the module was also delivered to Masters students on our [MSc Machine Learning in Science](https://www.nottingham.ac.uk/pgstudy/course/taught/machine-learning-in-science-msc) programme and PhD students via [MPAGS](https://warwick.ac.uk/fac/sci/physics/mpags).
+The teaching materials, including slides and videos, are [available here](http://mpags-python.github.io/old).
+In 2023/24, I passed the course on to Dr Mike Smith, who has substantially redeveloped the teaching and assessent.
 The latest course materials [can be found here](http://mpags-python.github.io).

 ## Undergraduate

+I am Examinations Officer for the School of Physics and Astronomy (since 2022/23).

-I am co-leader of First Year (since 2018/19), with primary responsibilities for engagement and assessement.
+I was co-leader of First Year from 2018/19 to 2022/23, with primary responsibilities for engagement and assessement.

 ### Lecture courses

 Quantitative Physics
-: First-year core module, lecturer 2015/16 -- present, convenor 2016/17 -- present
+: First-year core module, lecturer 2015/16 -- 2022/23, convenor 2016/17 -- 2022/23

 Research Techniques in Astronomy
 : Fourth-year module, lecturer 2013/14 -- 2018/19